-Our Undara Experience kicks off with a dusk wildlife spotting tour, a bus tour that takes us through the surrounding savannah lands of the national park.
+Our Undara Experience kicked off with a dusk wildlife spotting tour, a bus tour that took us through the surrounding savannah lands of the national park.

-The area is rich with wildlife and we have no trouble spotting pretty-faced wallabies, eastern grey kangaroos, wallaroos, red-tailed black cockatoos, kookaburras and even a rather large black-headed python.
+The area is rich with wildlife and we had no trouble spotting pretty-faced wallabies, eastern grey kangaroos, wallaroos, red-tailed black cockatoos, kookaburras and even a rather large black-headed python.

-The drive culminates with a short hike up the hill to take in a spectacular sunset with panoramic views in all directions.
-As if that wasn’t good enough, the sunset is accompanied by sparkling wine and cheese!
+The drive culminated with a short hike up the hill to take in a spectacular sunset with panoramic views in all directions.
+As if that wasn’t good enough, the sunset was accompanied by sparkling wine and cheese!

-After sunset we head to a nearby lava tube cave, where we experience the nightly migration of bats flying out into the night in search of food… and the brown tree snakes waiting in the nearby trees to pick them off as they fly by!
+After sunset we headed to a nearby lava tube cave, where we experienced the nightly migration of bats flying out into the night in search of food… and the brown tree snakes waiting in the nearby trees to pick them off as they fly by!

 The bush breakfast is another highlight of visiting Undara, and if you are visiting with kids then definitely sign up for this one.

 Bacon and eggs are cooked on the barbecue, coffee is brewed over an open fire and toasting bread is a DIY affair over some burning embers.

 Once you have everything piled on your plate, choose a log to sit on and enjoy the sounds of the birds in the trees as you tuck in.
 What a way to start the day!

 Of course the real reason for visiting Undara is to explore the lava tubes.
 In order to protect the fragility of these historical features, visits to the lava tubes are strictly via guided tour with a registered guide.

 After admiring a family of grazing emus close to our vehicle, we descended the wooden boardwalks through a cloud of fluttering butterflies to our first stop: the Archway.